Jalez/react-state-history/README.md

 `react-state-history` provides a flexible and robust system for managing state history (undo/redo) in React applications using TypeScript.
 It leverages the Command Pattern and offers features like state persistence, composite commands, and a command registry for serializable actions.

+## What is the Command Pattern?

+The Command Pattern is a behavioral design pattern that encapsulates a request as an object, allowing for parameterization of clients with different requests, queuing of requests, and logging of the operations.
+In `react-state-history`, this pattern is central to how undo/redo functionality works:

+- **Commands as Objects**: Each state change is represented as a `StateChange` object with specific methods.
+- **Execute & Undo**: Every command knows how to perform its action (`execute`) and how to reverse it (`undo`).
+- **Command History**: Commands are stored in stacks, enabling traversal through state history.
+- **Serialization**: Commands can be converted to/from JSON for persistence.
+- **Composition**: Multiple commands can be grouped into a single composite command.

+This approach separates the logic that modifies state from the components that trigger these modifications, making the system more maintainable and enabling powerful features like undo/redo and state persistence.

 ## Features

 - **Command Pattern:** Encapsulates state changes as `StateChange` objects with `execute` and `undo` methods.